-There are precious few records of the women who boarded the Mayflower, but their strength and role in the dramatic voyage and settling in a new land (including cooking the first Thanksgiving feast) cannot be underestimated.
+There are precious few records of the women who boarded the Mayflower, but their strength and role in the voyage and settling in America cannot be underestimated.

 Eighteen adult women boarded the Mayflower at Plymouth, with three of them at least six months pregnant.